-We speak at length about the many benefits of black seed oil on our website.
+We speak at length about the many benefits of Nigella sativa aka black seed on our website.
 From its ability to combat cancer, through to its antidiabetic properties and the positive effects it can have on your liver, this truly is the blessed seed.

 But there’s one thing that many overlook when talking about the healing properties of black seeds.
 We refer to the volatile oils, the volume of which plays a huge role in the healing properties of the seed.